 Pipe Damage: Cracks and Leaks

-Detecting cracks and leaks in pipes often requires a combination of visual inspection, pressure testing, and specialised equipment.
-During inspections, plumbers may use cameras to visually examine the interior of pipes, looking for signs of corrosion, cracks, or leaks.
-Pressure testing involves filling the pipes with water and then monitoring for pressure loss, which can indicate a leak.
+Spotting cracks and leaks in pipes isn’t always straightforward—it typically involves a mix of visual checks and specialised gear.
+Plumbers often rely on cameras to peer inside the pipes, hunting for corrosion, cracks, or leaks.
+They might also perform pressure tests, filling the pipes with water and carefully watching for any pressure drop that hints at a leak.

 Several factors can contribute to pipe damage, including: